Thomas Wm. Carter

 Ms. Martin is a communications professional with more than twenty years of combined corporate and agency public relations experience in the Bay Area.
 Prior to working for the Port of San Francisco, she owned her own communications consulting business-- Dunn & Associates Public Relations.
 She has provided public relations and marketing services for numerous clients such as: Bay Area Rapid Transit District (BART), AT&T, Children's Hospital Oakland and the San Francisco Redevelopment Agency to name a few.

 Ms. Martin is a native San Franciscan and she holds a Bachelor of Arts degree in Radio & Television Broadcast Communications from San Francisco State University.

 Manager of Port Commission and Executive Services

-Amy Quesada serves as Secretary to the Port Commission and Executive Assistant to the Port Executive Director.
-Since joining the Port of San Francisco in March 1994, Ms. Quesada has been Port Commission Secretary for 15 of the 22 Port Commissioners and as Executive Assistant to three Executive Directors.
+Amy Quesada is the Manager of Port Commission and Executive Services.
+Since joining the Port of San Francisco in March 1994, Ms. Quesada has been the Port Commission Secretary for 15 of the 22 Port Commissioners and as Executive Assistant to three Executive Directors.

 She prepares the agenda for Port Commission meetings in consultation with the Port Commission President and Port Executive Director.
 As liaison between the Port Commission and the Department, she coordinates and supervises the flow of information to and from the Port Commission, the Executive Director and executive staff.
 She interacts regularly with the Executive Director, executive staff and Deputy City Attorney regarding the development and implementation of policies and procedures as prescribed by the Port Commission, including matters of confidential nature.
 She serves as liaison, gathering and providing information, to Federal, State & City agencies' representatives, community organizations, the Board of Supervisors and the Mayor’s office.